DS4PS/ds4ps.github.io/dp4ss.md

   - not equal
   - greater than or less than
   - opposite of

-* Special operators
+## Special Operators
-  - Maximum
-  - Minimum
   - Unique values
   - Duplicates
   - Missing values (NA)
+  - Maximum
+  - Minimum

 <br>
 <br>